lawnjelly/Misc/Batching/optimization_general.md

 Designing games and other software is thus a compromise between what we would like to be possible, and what we can realistically achieve while maintaining good performance.

+To achieve the best results, we have two options:
+* Work faster
+* Work smarter
+And preferably, we will use a blend of the two.

+### Smoke and Mirrors

+Part of working smarter is recognising that, especially in games, we can often get the player to believe they are in a world that is far more complex / interactive / graphically exciting than it really is (under the hood).
+A good programmer is somewhat akin to a magician, and should strive to learn the tricks of the trade, and try to invent new ones.

+## Principles

+#### Knuth
+#### Low hanging fruit
+#### The process
+#### Algorithms
+#### Data structures
+#### Routines

 #### Continuous and spikes
 #### CPU / GPU / OS